zdravkov/kendo-docs/getting-started/web/progressbar/overview.md

 The **ProgressBar** offers rich functionality for displaying and tracking progress.
 It supports multiple types, horizontal or vertical orientation and also different directions.

+> Warning!
+The Kendo UI ProgressBar is currently released as a beta.
+The final API and behavior of the widget may change.

 ## Getting Started